 QUESTION: What do I do if I want to audition, but I am not sure if I can commit to the rehearsal schedule?

-Coming to the audition does not require any commitment!
+Coming to the audition does not require any commitment in most cases!
 Auditioning is always a great learning experience, even if you don’t think you are going to actually participate in the production.
-You will always have the opportunity to refuse your part and choose to not participate after the cast list comes out.
+You will typically have the opportunity to refuse your part and choose to not participate after the cast list comes out.
 When you audition, you have nothing to lose, so why not?